Catastrophie/Catastrophie.github.io/Software_Examples.md

 -       On Damage, remove some health percentage.
 -       On collision, collect health pack and add to inventory.
 -       On key press, use health pack if it exists in inventory.
--       After a delay in damage, regenerate health (was removed after design was questioned.)
+-       After a delay in damage, regenerate health (was removed after the design was questioned.)

 ## Tank Wars (reimagined)
 - For reasons of not showing code I wrote as an assignment, I've created a diagram instead.